tommasomoretti/nameless-analytics/README.md

 ### Server-side Client Tag
-When the Server-side Tag Manager Client Tag receives the request, it checks if any cookies in there.
+When the server-side Google Tag Manager Client Tag receives the request, it checks if any cookies in there.

 | Cookie name                | Example value                                   | Default expiration | Description                                                                                     |
 |----------------------------|-------------------------------------------------|--------------------|-------------------------------------------------------------------------------------------------|